monchee/liamsproject/docs/antibodies/ampar.md

 - Oligoclonal bands in 8%.

 ### Associated neoplasia
->50% associated with malignancy, most commonly thymoma, SCLC, breast cancer, and ovarian cancer.
+More than 50% associated with malignancy, most commonly thymoma, SCLC, breast cancer, and ovarian cancer.

 ### Laboratory method
 <div class="grid" markdown>